csc-training/geocomputing/pouta/pouta-general-instructions/ubuntu-remote-desktop/README.md

 You need to have:
 - access to a cPouta project
-- and an existing Ubuntu 16.04 VM running in cPouta
+- an existing Ubuntu 16.04 VM running in cPouta
-- a public ip linked to your VM
+- a public IP linked to your VM
 - the keypair to connect via SSH to that server machine
 - a correct setup of the cPouta security groups to access the VM to ports 22 (for SSH), 5901 (for VNC) and 3389 (for XRDP).